Hot Yoga and Calorie Burning: Separating Fact from Fiction

 To practice hot yoga safely, drink plenty of water, ease yourself into classes, and leave the room if the heat becomes too much.

-Due to the extreme temperatures of a hot yoga studio, you should expect to be sweating out a lot of water.
+Due to the extreme temperatures of a hot yoga studio, you should expect to sweat a lot of water.

-Because the body will be losing a lot of water, you will find yourself drinking ample water before, during, and even after the class to compensate for the loss.
+Because the body will be losing a lot of water, you will need to drink ample water before, during, and even after the class to compensate for the loss.

-Failure to do so will lead to dehydration, and the hot temperatures can cause fainting and muscle cramping
+Failure to do so will lead to dehydration; the hot temperatures can cause fainting and muscle cramping.

 It Is Not For Everybody